 These open access requirements apply to articles and conference proceedings and not to other types of publication or publications that are only cited in impact case studies and not submitted in their own right.
 Review articles are included in this requirement.

-The Library has set up a simple process to help you to comply with this policy.
-All you need to do is forward immediately the acceptance email you receive from the publisher to the Library at firstname.lastname@example.org.
-If possible, attach to the email the author-final version of the paper that was accepted.
+The Open Access team has set up a simple process to help you to comply with this policy.
+All you need to do is forward immediately the acceptance email you receive from the publisher to the Open Access team at email@example.com.
+If possible, attach the author-final version of the paper that was accepted to the email.

 Acting at point of acceptance is recommended as the author is more likely to be able to access the relevant version of the manuscript as required for REF open access compliance at that point.
 That is the final agreed text of the publication before publisher logos and markup are added.